ehrlin/screenspeed/README.md

 - Slo-mo video capture
 - Synchronous playback of video and speed measurements
 - Timing
-- Easy video and document sharing
+- Video and document sharing

-**Speed and position measurements is only available when you connect your iPhone or iPad to a Screen Speed laser sensor via Wi-Fi.**
+**Measurements is only available when you connect your iPhone or iPad to a Screen Speed laser sensor via Wi-Fi.**

 ## Contact